rdkcentral/rdkservices/RdkServicesTest/README.md

 ./Scripts/coverage.sh
 ```

-This generates coverage report in html.
+This generates a coverage report in HTML.

-Make sure you have package lcov.
+Make sure you have package _lcov_.